 Annual reporting of maintenance, sampling results and condition assessment in accordance with the conditions of the consent.

-A copy of the current maintenance contract and any replacement contract(s) shall be provided to the Council within three months of a contract being entered into.
+A copy of the current maintenance contract and any replacement contract(s) must be provided to the Council within three months of a contract being entered into.

 Advice Note:

-If the original wastewater provider that the consent holder has entered into a maintenance contract with becomes unable to fulfil the obligations of the contract, for any reason, then the consent holder will need to enter into a maintenance contract with another suitably qualified wastewater professional as soon as possible after becoming aware that the original provider will no longer be able to fulfil their contractual obligations.
+If the original wastewater provider that the Consent Holder has entered into a maintenance contract with becomes unable to fulfil the obligations of the contract, for any reason, then the Consent Holder will need to enter into a maintenance contract with another suitably qualified wastewater professional as soon as possible after becoming aware that the original provider will no longer be able to fulfil their contractual obligations.

 Flow Meter